History of Albany, Western Australia: British settlement

 The construction of St John's Anglican Church commenced in 1841 and was completed in 1844.
 The church was the first to be consecrated in Western Australia; the ceremony was conducted on 25 October 1848 by Bishop Augustus Short of Adelaide.

 The Albany Convict Gaol was established in 1852 for imperial convicts transported to Albany as skilled labourers.

+Mail from Europe was often delivered to Albany, which had Western Australia's only deep water port, and delivered by road to Perth.
+However the journey was arduous so a lot of work was put into building bridges and improving the roads.
+In the 1850s a more reliable mail route began running between Perth and Albany was opened up, and could be traversed in 3-4 days, although it would often take longer.
+By the 1870s roadside inns were serving travellers, with Chockerup Inn being the closest to Albany, about two hours drive by horse and coach.
+The opening of the Great Southern Railway in 1889 opened up traffic even more, though it also led to the demise of small places along the former mail roads.

 The first mayor of the town was William Finlay, elected in 1885.

 The Albany Advertiser was first published in 1888 as the Australian Advertiser.
 The paper is still in circulation and is the oldest continuous-running non-metropolitan newspaper in Western Australia.

 During the 19th century the loss of the port was deemed a potential threat to the state and the nation.
 The Princess Royal Fortress was built from funds contributed by all states and guns provided by the Imperial British Government.
 The fortress was the first federal defence project in Australia, without the country yet having a federal government, and opened in 1893.

 Building of the Albany Courthouse commenced in 1896 and it was completed in 1898.
 The Courthouse was opened the acting Premier, Edward Wittenoom.
 Although it has been renovated internally the exterior is mostly unchanged.

 Until the opening of the Fremantle Inner Harbour in 1897, Albany was also home to the only deep-water port in Western Australia, Princess Royal Harbour.
 This is the largest natural harbour in Western Australia and also on the entire south coast of the Australian mainland, outside of Melbourne.
 This facility meant that, for many years, the first port of call for the mail from England was at Albany.
 This put Albany in a privileged position over Perth and it remained that way until engineer C. Y. O'Connor removed the bar that was blocking the entrance into the Swan River, constructing the Fremantle Inner Harbour, thus establishing this port as Western Australia's major harbour.